A-Z Artist Index Compilations Record Labels Media

 l-to-r: Michael Kiely, Derek Dawson, Mick O'Hagan, Patrick Brady.

-The debut single and all subsequent releases were on the band's own Cromwell label, distributed by Release Records.
+The band recorded a demo at Emerald Studios in Belfast sometime in 1972 or 1973.
+This is presumably lost.
+Their debut single "Guinness Rock" came out in 1973.
+This and all subsequent releases were on the band's own Cromwell label, distributed by Release Records.
 In all 5 singles and one LP were released between 1973-75.
 The last single was distributed by CBS.
 All are collectors items today, especially the album and picture sleeves copies of the first and last singles in good condition.
 Due to it's scarcity it became a target for rare record dealers in the 80s/90s who hyped it as a hard rock 'monster' album comparing it to Thin Lizzy.
 In fact it is an excellent rock LP with a healthy Rolling Stones influence.

 Galway gigs, 1973-74